dwolfson7789/wdi-al-khwarizmi-2/W01/D03/Assignments/Homework/W01D03_homework.md

 ];
 ```

-* For the first movie, what is the **value** corresponding to the "title" **key**?
-What is the **key** that corresponds to the "Luke Skywalker" **value**?
+* For the first movie, what is the *value* corresponding to the "title" *key*?
+What is the *key* that corresponds to the "Luke Skywalker" *value*?
 * How would you add a `protagonist: "Rey"` key:value pair to the second movie in the array?
 Since the movie is still playing in theaters, also add an `inTheaters: true` property for that movie.
 * Let's assume there's a special limited release of "A New Hope" in theaters; change it so its `inTheaters` property is `true`.
 * The next movie in the series is tentatively entitled just "Star Wars Episode VIII".
 It's slated for a 2017 release.
 Create a new object for the movie that incorporates that info.
 * Add your new object to the end of the `movies` array.

-#### EXTRA CREDIT
+#### EXTRA CREDIT (Do Part 2 below before attempting this!)
 * Write a `greenlight` function that creates a movie object like the ones above, with a title, protagonist, and year of release of your choice, and returns that object.
-This is a stretch goal, so to speak!
+This is a stretch goal!
+It should be hard for most of you.
-* Extra extra credit: make the function reusable.
-You should be able to pass in title, protagonist and release year, and the function will return the movie object. e.g., `greenlight("WDI: The Developers Strike Back", "WDI-al-Khwarizmi", 2016)` will `return`
+* Extra *extra* credit: make the function reusable.
+You should be able to pass in title, protagonist and release year, and the function will return the movie object.
+Please don't freak out if you're struggling with this! e.g., `greenlight("WDI: The Developers Strike Back", "WDI-al-Khwarizmi", 2016)` will return

 ```js
 {